trynowio/nextjs-middleware-registry/README.md

 ```

 ## Matching Routes
+The library uses the path-to-regexp project to assist in the matching of paths to entries within the registry.
+This provides a succinct and well documented syntax to create match-strings against, while also providing a robust and customizable match mechanism.

+For more information we suggest reading the docs: [path-to-regexp](https://www.npmjs.com/package/path-to-regexp)

 ### Default Matching Behavior
 This library uses a very simple top-down first-match algorithm with a few caveats.
 The first route that is matched when looking for middleware to be applied will stop the matching process and execute the middlewares that have been matched to that point.